ThomasVitale/cartographer-blueprints/README.md

 * the [examples](https://github.com/vmware-tanzu/cartographer/tree/main/examples) in the Cartographer project;
 * the original cartographer-catalog package used in [Tanzu Community Edition](https://github.com/vmware-tanzu/community-edition) before its retirement;
-* the [set of blueprints](https://github.com/vrabbi/tap-oss/tree/main/packages/ootb-supply-chains) included in an example of Tanzu Application Platform OSS stack.
+* the [set of blueprints](https://github.com/vrabbi/tap-oss/tree/main/packages/ootb-supply-chains) developed by [Scott Rosenberg](https://vrabbi.cloud) in an example of Tanzu Application Platform OSS stack;
 * the [set of blueprints](https://github.com/LittleBaiBai/tap-playground/tree/main/supply-chains) included in the playground for Tanzu Application Platform.